 - Frog Bomb - Frog that runs along the ground/walls until in proximity of a player, enemy, or laser, then explodes.

-By owning full versions of Alien Hominid HD or Castle Crashers on the XBLA, you unlock special face types of the Alien Hominid and Knight characters for use in BattleBlock Theater.
+By owning full versions of Alien Hominid HD or Castle Crashers on the XBLA, players unlock special face types of the Alien Hominid and Knight characters for use in BattleBlock Theater.

-Inversely, by unlocking one achievement in BattleBlock Theater, you can also unlock a playable Hatty Hattington for use in Castle Crashers.
+Inversely, by unlocking one achievement in BattleBlock Theater, players can also unlock a playable Hatty Hattington for use in Castle Crashers.